a PHC Arts COuncil Event

 Official Entry Rules

-CRITERIA: Artwork will be accepted in the following categories, must be completed within the last two years, not have previously been shown in this event, and suitable for public viewing.
+CRITERIA: Original artwork will be accepted in the following categories, must be completed within the last two years, not have previously been shown in this event, and suitable for public viewing.

 • Ceramics — original clay and porcelain work